guardian/recipes-backend/README.md

 **Note** The Feast app does _not_ show content "live"; it downloads and caches it.
 Therefore, even when a recipe is "taken down" it can still be seen by end-users until their app refreshes its content.

+## Refreshing credentials

+We use Fastly as our CDN fronting this content; unfortunately, this means that we need to provision a credential for it to access the static content and then manually rotate this credential.
+See Fastly's docs at https://docs.fastly.com/en/guides/amazon-s3#using-an-amazon-s3-private-bucket for more information and check in with DevX security for the latest on our policies regarding credentials.

+You can find the credential rotation process here: [doc/Rotating Credentials.md](doc/Rotating%20Credentials.md)

 # Development and Deployment

 ## Running CDK